slowernews/wisdom-tldr/README.md

 > *'Só há consensos no 1º e no ultimo minuto de algo.'*

-CHALLENGE: most criticism is envy but beware of blindspots.
+HOWEVER, beware of blindspots, not all criticism is envy.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*

 > *'If too many users are wrong, it's probably your fault.'*

 > *'The important thing is not to stop questioning.
 Curiosity has its own reason for existing.'*

 ===